oSPANNERo/dvmfirmware-hs/README.md

 Resetting device...
 Reset done.
 ```
-There are reports that when using MMDVM Duplex Hats (such as the AURSINC) JP1 can remain jumpered during normal operation if you do not wish to de-solder for ease of future updating.
+There are reports that when using MMDVM Duplex Hats (such as the AURSINC) with a Raspberry PI JP1 can remain jumpered during even during normal operation if you do not wish to de-solder for ease of future updating.
 As we cannot guarantee this will remain true this decision will remain at the discretion of the end user.
-(If unexpected behavior is experienced, first step would be de-solder JP1 and see if the concern is resolved.)
+(If unexpected behavior is experienced, our recommended first step would be de-solder JP1 and see if the concern is resolved.)

 ## Notes